 This week we are joined on the Ask Pastor John podcast with Dr. Richard Lints, the Vice President for Academic Affairs and Dean of the Main Campus of Gordon-Conwell Theological Seminary, just a short drive north of Boston.
-Dr. Lints is also the author of a book that releases this winter titled, Identity and Idolatry: The Image of God and Its Inversion in Don Carson’s silver series, New Studies in Biblical Theology.
+Dr. Lints is also the author of a book that releases this winter titled Identity and Idolatry: The Image of God and Its Inversion, in Don Carson’s silver series, New Studies in Biblical Theology.

 Dr. Lints, you develop an interesting point on Romans 1 in the book when you point out that sinners exchange God for created things.
 This is idolatry of course.
-You go on to point out, “Humans have persuaded themselves into thinking that other created things will satisfy their deepest longings.
+But you go on to point out, “Humans have persuaded themselves into thinking that other created things will satisfy their deepest longings.
 The apparent wisdom in this is the illusion that created things can be more easily controlled than the Creator.”
-There’s something profound about our desire to be deeply satisfied **in things we can control.
+There’s something profound about our desire to be deeply satisfied in things we can control.
 Control freaks love idols.
 Explain this.

-So one enters into the grocery store and becomes almost overwhelmed by the number of choices — how many different kinds of ketchup, how many different kinds of cereals, just as a small anecdote.
-And then you multiply that exponentially in all of life and it becomes paralyzing for us.
+So one enters into the grocery store and becomes almost overwhelmed by the number of choices — how many different kinds of ketchup, how many different kinds of cereals.
+And that’s just a small anecdote.
+And then you multiply that exponentially in all of life, and it becomes paralyzing for us.

-Yeah.
-And so two thoughts at different ends of the spectrum here.
-I mean the first thought is that technology, as an object in its own right, ought to be viewed with deep respect and some sense of awe as to what we are able to accomplish with that technology and the digital revolution — that what we have experienced in the last 15 years is not a creation of the devil.
-We need to be careful of a kind of “technophobia,” a fear of technology.
+I have two thoughts at different ends of the spectrum here.
+I mean the first thought is that technology, as an object in its own right, ought to be viewed with deep respect and some sense of awe as to what we are able to accomplish.
+Technology and the digital revolution that what we have experienced in the last fifteen years is not a creation of the devil.
+We need to be careful of a kind of technophobia, a fear of technology.

 On the other hand, there is always the other side — the blessings and the curses.
 That which is good in every age can be used in a fashion that is actually disruptive.
-And so technology by the sheer power of its abilities draws us to it.
+And so technology, by the sheer power of its abilities, draws us to it.
 So it is not that long ago that we were first discovering personal computers.
-It has only been 20 years or so since the personal computer revolution.
-And now just the speed with which that revolution has taken shape and form for most of us is that we recognize now we have got this powerful little thing in our hands called the smart phone and it promises to give us access to the whole world instantaneously.
+It has only been twenty years or so since the personal computer revolution.
+And now just the speed with which that revolution has taken shape and form for most of us is that we recognize we now have got this powerful little thing in our hands called the smartphone, and it promises to give us access to the whole world instantaneously.

-And you could stand back in a hundred years, if the Lord tarries or if you had lived a hundred years ago and been able to see the future for whatever reason, you would have recognized: That would be a very powerful idol.
+And you could stand back in a hundred years, if the Lord tarries, or if you had lived a hundred years ago and been able to see the future for whatever reason, you would have recognized: That would be a very powerful idol.
 You could see why people would be attracted to it and drawn to it.
 It gives great power.
 It gives great access.

 But, of course, it is also addictive.
-I mean even the statistics — at nine hours a day — suggest that there is something almost magnetic that draws us to it — that we can’t live without it.
+I mean even the statistics — nine hours a day — suggest that there is something almost magnetic that draws us to it, that we can’t live without it.
 And so though I would be cautious of using language that it has become our own god, the addictive dynamic involved with it ought to teach us something about our own hearts.
 It tells us in part that we do need to have access to others — that it seems to promise relationships to others, instantaneously, on our own terms, conveniently, when we want it, where we want it.
 Again, you have all those dynamics of choice and control.

-And so youth pastors that have taken kids out and said, “we are going to have a technology free day,” have really often experienced this kind of new world.
-Help the kids experience something they have never experienced before — that there actually is a richness to life without technology.
+And so youth pastors that have taken kids out and said, “We are going to have a technology-free day,” have really often helped kids experience this kind of new world.
+They have helped the kids experience something they have never experienced before: that there actually is a richness to life without technology.
 That helps you see technology, then, in a different light.